Castle of Glass: Music video

 The music video for "Castle of Glass" was recorded on August 1, 2012, and it contains footage from the first-person shooter video game Medal of Honor: Warfighter.
-It was released on Linkin Park's YouTube channel, linkinparktv, on October 10, 2012.
+It was released on October 10, 2012.
 The music video shows a young boy being told that his father has been killed in action.
-He and his mother mourn the death as the fallen SEALs teammates and their families try to comfort them.
+He and his mother mourn the death as his father's SEALs teammates and their families try to comfort them.
 The band is shown playing in a storm where shattered pieces of glass circle the band.
-Towards the end the boy goes through his father's possessions, fast forwarding to him (played by Marine Corps veteran Scott Levy) becoming a SEAL, like his father before him.
+The boy goes through his father's possessions, fast forwarding to him (played by Marine Corps veteran Scott Levy) becoming a SEAL, like his father before him.
 At the end of the video the man is seen telling a girl the heartbreaking news of her family member, as she too cries.
 The video hints at the boy and the woman being the family of Rabbit, who died in the previous game and the teammates being Mother and Preacher.
 True to the Medal of Honor philosophy, "Castle of Glass" highlights the emotional realities soldiers and their families face far from the battlefield.

-The video ends with a quote from Winston Churchill, shown in all-caps:
+The video ends with a quote from Winston Churchill: "All great things are simple, and many can be expressed in single words: freedom, justice, honor, duty, mercy, hope."
 The music video for "Castle of Glass" is also dedicated to the movie The Messenger as Bennington's favorite movie.

 The band's part of the music video was filmed entirely in front of a green screen, with the production being handled by Mothership and Digital Domain.
 Its post-production relied heavily on CGI animation and After-effects.
-Special effects have a prominent use in this music video, and also continues the motif of a world falling apart, as with the previous Living Things videos.
-One of these is an opening shot of Mike Shinoda, beginning with a shot under, moving progressively upwards until the walls around him start to crumble.
-The music video also picks up on suspended animation techniques, which sees objects in a fixed position in air, literally suspended, with a central subject being the one animate in this point of fixed time.
+Special effects have a prominent use in the music video, and also continues the motif of a world falling apart, as with the previous Living Things videos.
+One of these is an opening shot of Mike Shinoda, beginning with a shot from below, moving progressively upwards until the walls around him start to crumble.
+The music video also utilizes suspended animation techniques, which sees objects suspended in a fixed position in air, with a central subject being the one animate in this fixed point of time.

-As of February 2023, the music video for "Castle of Glass" has over 550 million views on YouTube.